gary149/toad/README.md

 Agents need to be installed separately, and require support for [ACP](https://agentclientprotocol.com/overview/introduction).

+You will need to install the agent and authenticate at least once with the agent's own CLI tool.
+After that you can use Toad to interact with it.

 ### Gemini

 Gemini has ACP support out of the box: